Benoît Puga: Military career

 On 9 August 1996, Puga received the regimental colors of the 2nd Foreign Parachute Regiment 2e REP and participated at the head of that regiment to operations in « Malabo » at Brazzaville in 1996, « Almandin II & III » at Bangui in RCA in 1996 and 1997, then Pelican I, II, III at Brazzaville in the Congo in 1997.
 He assumed particularly the command of operation Pelican III.

 From September 1998 to August 1999, Puga was designated as cadre professor of the Inter-Arm Defense College (CID).
 During this period, he was detached from May to August 1999 near the special envoy for the Balkans of the Secretary General of the United Nations, as military counselor, and participated at this foreign title to the negotiations on the deployment of UNMIK in Kosovo and the stability pact in the Balkans.

 From September 1999 to July 2000, Puga was an auditor for the 52nd session of IHEDN and the 49th session of the CHEM, then he occupied successively the functions of assistant « Terre » then inter-arms assistant to the chief Admiral at the Inter-Arms Operational Center (COIA) of the État-Major des Armées.

 On 1 September 2004, Puga was designated as the head commandant of the Special Operation Command (COS).

 On 1 July 2007, Puga assumed the functions of deputy chief (sous-chef) of operations at the general staff headquarters of the Armies and was elevated to the rank designation of général de corps d'armée.
 Director of the Direction du renseignement militaire in September 2008, he was designated as Chief of the Military Staff of the President of the Republic of President of France, Nicolas Sarkozy by replacing in the post Admiral Édouard Guillaud, who was nominated to Chief of the Defence Staff.
 During this time, Puga was maintained twice in his post by President Francois Hollande.

 On 16 January 2014, Puga, Chief of the Military Staff of the President of the Republic was maintained in the 1st section of officer generals of the French Army until 30 August 2015.
 On 23 August 2016, Puga was designated by decree nomination as Grand Chancellor of the Legion of Honor (Grand Chancelier de la Légion d'honneur) GC-L.H succeeding Général Jean-Louis Georgelin.

+General Benoît Puga was targeted in 2024 by an investigation by the National Financial Prosecutor's Office for "corruption", "influence peddling" and "illegal taking of interests": he is suspected of having compromised with Senator Jean-Pierre Bansard.